backstage/backstage/microsite/blog/2023-03-15-backstage-turns-3.md

 It's cliché at this point — because we’ve said it a million times — but no one could have predicted what came next.

 In three short years, Backstage has grown to a Cloud Native Computing Foundation Incubating project, with more than 900 adopters and 1000+ contributors worldwide.
-Companies like CVS Health, Siemens, LinkedIn, REI, Vodafone, and Lego are building out their own developer portals from the Backstage framework and bringing their learnings to the project
+Companies like CVS Health, Siemens, LinkedIn, REI, Vodafone, and Lego are building out their own developer portals from the Backstage framework and bringing their learnings to the project.

 A few more stats we love to see (mainly coming from the [project repo](https://github.com/backstage/backstage)):